Ceylons/digital-timer-on-8051/README.md

 ## System Specification

-Develop a digital timer using virtual hardwares with MCU 8051 IDE.
+A digital timer using virtual hardwares with MCU 8051 IDE.
 Due to the speed of simulation, a time unit is defined to be 1 ms/milliseconds in the simulator.

 **Hardware**: A 8 × 8 LED matrix and a 4 × 4 keypad.
 Assume the MCU is clocked at 10 MHz.